dtnewman/zappa_boilerplate_cookiecutter/README.md

-zappa_boilerplate_cookiecutter
+Zappa Boilerplate cookiecutter
 ==============================

-A cookiecutter template for basic applications using Flask + Zappa.
+A cookiecutter template for basic application using Flask + Zappa.

 Getting Started